singhritesh85/DevOps-Project-2tier-App-Deployment/Project-1/README.md

 <br><br/>
 Jenkins-Master, Jenkins-Slave, SonarQube-Server, Nexus-Server and PostgreSQL RDS are present in one VPC and EKS with MySQL RDS are present in another VPC.
 <br><br/>
 Launch two RDS one with PostgreSQL and another one with MySQL.
 The PostgreSQL RDS will be used for SonarQube and MySQL RDS will be used for two-tier Application deployment.
+These two RDS are publicly not accessible.
 <br><br/>
 **Jenkins Installation**
 <br><br/>